FlowFuse/website/src/blog/2023/11/device-agent-balena.md

 These Docker container are hosted on Balena's own container registry and are built by doing a git push to Balena's git server.

-We I have a GitHub repository with all the required files [here](https://github.com/FlowFuse/balena-device-agent), this include a one click deploy button to allow you to quickly try this out.
+A GitHub repository with all the required files [has been published](https://github.com/FlowFuse/balena-device-agent), it includes a one click deploy button to allow you to quickly try this out.

 ## Building FlowFuse Device Agent for Balena